tatmush/tatmush.github.io/index.md

 	<h6>This site is under construction!<br></h6>
 	<p class="homeParagraph">
 		Welcome ...<br>
+		You will get know more about me here ...<br>
 		I've done just about everything.
 And I love new experiences.
 I'm interested in technology and it solving problems.
 Because of that I've done just about everything.<br>
 		<br>I'm a Jesus freak in the mildest of terms!
 I love people.
 I love what I do.<br>
 		<br>Feel free to contact me for projects, ministry, hangouts...